-One of the best ways to prevent a foreclosure is to sell your home so you can pay off your mortgage fast.
-Though handling your mortgage this way still means losing the home, your credit isn’t as impacted, and you may even walk away with money to start over again.
+Though handling your mortgage this way still means giving up the home, it helps you avoid other consequences, and you may even walk away with money to start over again.

-The first option is a “short sale.”
-This means you’re going to sell the home for less than the amount owed on the mortgage.
-This is typically the last resort of people who are upside down in their homes; they may sell the home at market rate yet still end up with a balance that will have to be paid.
+A “short sale” means you will sell the home for less than the amount owed on the mortgage.
+This is typically the last resort of people who are upside down in their homes; they may sell the home at market rate yet still end up with a balance that will need to be paid.

-Your lender has to approve the short sale, and here’s where things get sticky.
+Your lender must approve the short sale, and this is where things get sticky.
 It can take them up to 120 days to make the decision.
-Unless they decide to halt the foreclosure proceedings you may not get an approval before your deadline.
-If you think you might want to go through with a short sale you should start talking to your lender the moment you’re in trouble…preferably before you see the Notice of Default.
+Unless they decide to halt the foreclosure proceedings, you may not get an approval before your deadline.
+If you think you might want to do a short sale, start talking to your lender the moment you’re in trouble.

-However, you don’t even have to go through this pain if you’ve got enough equity in the home.
-If you owe $70,000 on an $150,000 home then we may be able to offer you enough on an as-is cash sale to pay off the rest of the mortgage, and to give you a sum of money that you can use to start over.
-Depending on how much you owe you may have enough money to escape by the skin of your teeth, to put down a deposit or first month’s rent on a new apartment, to put a down payment on a new, more manageable mortgage, or even to purchase a small condo or townhouse for cash.
-Either way, you’ll be far better off than if you allow the foreclosure proceedings to take you all the way to an auction and an eviction.
+Depending on how much you owe you may have enough money to escape foreclosure and put a deposit and first month’s rent on a new apartment, make a down payment on a new, more manageable mortgage, or even to purchase a small condo or townhouse for cash.
+Either way, you’ll be far better off than if you allow the foreclosure proceedings to take you all the way to an auction and eviction.

 How Fast?
 Real Fast.